uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 * Usability: forbidden operations cannot be issued from the UI, compared to the previous iteration where those operations were scheduled and subsequently fail.
 * Performance: the forbidden operations will not be scheduled and picked up by Salt to fail as in the previous iteration, but rather will not be scheduled and not pollute the Salt bus with useless information.

+## Future work

+### Cluster provider manager

+In the future, we can team up with cluster providers and for `skuba` and other [cluster provider managers](https://trello.com/c/2X01ypO4/10-cluster-awarenesss-workshop-suse-manager-caasp-ha-cap-ses#comment-5dc1bc4567c6031ae57bcb04) to implement all these forbidden operations that require special handling.
+For example, `skuba-update` can expose a `patch` operation: in that case, Uyuni/SUSE Manager can remove all the specific features described in this RFC and offload the task to the cluster provider manager.

+### Disallowing packages at Salt level

+It still has to be researched but if possible with plain Salt and eventually Jinja to block the operations related to the forbidden packages inside the Salt state files.
+The list of packages would be hardcoded in Uyuni/SUSE Manager, with the limitations already discussed<sup>3</sup>.

 # Drawbacks
 [drawbacks]: #drawbacks